 Michael Andrew, our SVP for data, walks you through how we create a unified profile of our customers.

-To answer the question, I eventually pored over hundreds of proposal requests from enterprises of all shapes and sizes, outlining their detailed requirements for a CDP.
-In addition to eyestrain, this exercise gave me the conviction that buyers were looking to this seemingly brand-new product to solve just about every problem they had.
-What they didn’t realize was the CDP wasn’t new: it was – and remains – an evolution of CRM for marketing.
+To answer these questions, I pored over hundreds of proposal requests from enterprises of all shapes and sizes, outlining their detailed requirements for a CDP.
+In addition to eyestrain, this exercise gave me the conviction that buyers were looking to this product to solve just about every problem they had.

+It hasn’t always been so easy to separate the sizzle from the steak among CDPs.
 High-tech promises are common in emerging categories, of course.
-But the CDP got so frothy that David Raab, founder of the CDP Institute, delivered a presentation at the MarTech Conference titled, “CDP Cures Baldness: Getting Past the Hype About Customer Data Platforms.”
+But the CDP got so frothy at one point that David Raab, founder of the CDP Institute, delivered a presentation at the MarTech Conference titled, “CDP Cures Baldness: Getting Past the Hype About Customer Data Platforms.”

-Like many retailers, Casey’s aspired to deliver a more personal digital experience to its customers in 2020, one that paired relevant promos with the soul of the brand.
+Like many retailers, Casey’s aspired to deliver a more personal digital experience to its customers, one that paired relevant promotions with the soul of the brand.
 “When you look at all the things that people love about Casey’s,” said Art Sebastian, vice president of digital experience, “it’s authentic to be friendly and relatable.”

-Casey’s launched a loyalty program in January and signed up 2.5 million active customers when the pandemic hit.
-It became a pilot user of the Salesforce Customer 360 Audiences CDP to improve customer data management.
-Sebastian found actions such as engaging lapsed customers and suppressing emails to people who recently made a purchase can yield big benefits, but they’re often difficult to do.
+Casey’s launched a loyalty program in January 2020 and signed up 2.5 million active customers when the pandemic hit.
+It became a pilot user of the Marketing Cloud Customer Data Platform to improve customer data management.
+Sebastian found actions such as engaging lapsed customers and suppressing emails to recent shoppers yields big benefits, but they’re often difficult to do.